 Lexi Pendzich is a photographer, whose lens-based work focuses on documentary photography, portraiture and subtle still life moments.
 She's inspired by the power of images to tell stories and personal narratives.
-Her ongoing film photography project documents women and LGBTQ+ skateboarders, and she’s also creating a video and podcast series that explores a DIY skate park in Edmonton.
+Her ongoing work documents women and LGBTQ+ skateboarders and she’s currently producing a TELUS STORYHIVE documentary series.
+SKATE WORLD: Exploring Edmonton's DIY Skateboard Park, Canora Courts documents a DIY skateboard park built by community for community.
+This series celebrates skateboarders of all identities and abilities who ride at Canora Courts.
+SKATE WORLD tells the story of skateboarders who are creating an even stronger culture for skateboarding and looks broadly at people who find community at the local skate spot

 Lexi received her BA in Art History and Anthropology from the University of Alberta.
 She has shown work at Latitude 53, Art Gallery of St. Albert, SNAP Gallery, The Gallery at CASA (Lethbridge), 519 Gallery (Lethbridge) and Publication Studio (Edmonton).